luckylittle/kubernetes-cheatsheet/certified-kubernetes-administrator-notes.md

 ### Sheduling

-* Use label selectors to schedule Pods.
+* Use label selectors to schedule Pods. (`=`, `==`, `!=`, `in`, `notin`, `exists`)

+  * A Pod is the scheduling unit in Kubernetes.
+It is a logical collection of one or more containers which are always scheduled together.

+  * A Pod is the smallest and simplest Kubernetes object.
+It is the unit of deployment in Kubernetes, which represents a single instance of the application.
+A Pod is a logical collection of one or more containers, which: Are scheduled together on the same host, share the same network namespace, mount the same external storage (volumes).

+  * Labels are key-value pairs that can be attached to any Kubernetes objects (e.g. Pods).
+Labels are used to organize and select a subset of objects, based on the requirements in place.
+Many objects can have the same Label(s).
+Labels do not provide uniqueness to objects.

 * Understand the role of DaemonSets.

-* Understand how resource limits can affect
+* Understand how resource limits can affect Pod scheduling.

-* Pod scheduling.

 * Understand how to run multiple schedulers and how to configure Pods to use them.